 Policy Advice for Climate Resilient Economic Development

 In many countries, there is a lack of expertise in the model-based assessment of country-specific climate change impacts on economic development.
 The quantification of the economic effects can support knowledge-based policy decisions, which are necessary for climate-resilient economic policies, investments in future-proof sectors, and effective adaptation planning.
-Therefore, the project works with local stakeholders to implement methods and instruments for the calculation of the economic impacts of climate change impacts and their benefits for policy-making.
-Then, the project makes piloted methods and instruments available to governments and development organisations.
-The project promotes international exchange by networking with thematic platforms, providing studies, and making available the lessons learned during the project in a structured form to encourage the replication of the project activities.
+Therefore, the project worked with local stakeholders to implement methods and instruments for the calculation of the economic impacts of climate change impacts and their benefits for policy-making.
+Then, the project made piloted methods and instruments available to governments and development organisations.
+The project promoted international exchange by networking with thematic platforms, providing studies, and making available the lessons learned during the project in a structured form to encourage the replication of the project activities.

 - Countries